By Caitlyn Buchanan, 8th March 2017 (Updated 15th June 2022)

 - “holding”, “group”, etc.

 These words imply specific functions, further information may be provided to the CRO to support the application.
-To use Group in your business name it must be registered with a company or partnership, it prohibited to be in the name of the business if the business is an individual registering as a Sole Trader (connected to their PPS number).
+To use Group in your business name it must be registered with a company or partnership, it is prohibited to be in the name of the business if the business is an individual registering as a Sole Trader (connected to their PPS number).

 - “Society”, “Co-op”, “Cooperative” or “Co-operative”

 Permission is required from the Registrar of Friendly Societies.

-This is a European Company designation for “Societas Europaea” (latin name) only.
-The initials ‘SE’ can’t be used at beginning or end of the name.
+This is a European Company designation for “Societas Europaea” (Latin name) only.
+The initials ‘SE’ can’t be used at the beginning or end of the name.